5th Floor, Brigade Towers,

-The More Electric Aircraft Market is Segmented by Application (Commercial, Military, General Aviation), and Geography.
+The More Electric Aircraft Market is segmented by Application (Commercial, Military, and General Aviation), and Geography.

 Fastest Growing Market:

-The more electric aircraft market is projected to grow with a CAGR of more than 6% during the forecast period (2020 - 2025).
+The more electric aircraft market is projected to witness a CAGR of more than 6% during the forecast period (2020 - 2025).

-In More Electric Aircraft (MEA), electrical systems replace most of the pneumatic systems found on traditional commercial airplanes.
-In the traditional aircraft, the engines cater to the power requirements of the majority of the of the secondary airplane systems using the bleed air, whereas, in the no-bleed architecture found in the MEA, the engines provide the power to the shaft-driven generators which cater to the power needs of the majority of airplane systems.
-In More electric Aircraft, the hydraulic systems are driven by the engine, and electric-motor-driven hydraulic pumps and the electrical systems are driven by the engine and auxiliary-power-unit (APU)-driven generators.
+In more electric aircraft (MEA), electrical systems replace most of the pneumatic systems found on traditional commercial airplanes.
+In traditional aircraft, the engines cater to the power requirements of a majority of secondary airplane systems using the bleed air, whereas, in the no-bleed architecture found in MEA, the engines provide the power to shaft-driven generators, which cater to the power needs of a majority of airplane systems.
+In MEA, hydraulic systems are driven by engines, and electric-motor-driven hydraulic pumps and electrical systems are driven by engines and auxiliary-power-unit (APU)-driven generators.

 Report scope can be customized per your requirements.
 Click here.